-Andy is lucky enough to work with some very large businesses, including Microsoft, DHL, Pirelli, Pfizer, Hewlett Packard, Astra Zeneca and IKEA.
+Andy is lucky enough to work with some very large businesses, including DHL, Kelloggs, Hewlett Packard, Astra Zeneca, Nationwide and UEFA.
 Recently, he has tailored his workshops to meet the needs of children and teachers and now delivers to audiences from age 8 upwards!

-Andy is a sought-after keynote speaker and authority on happiness, wellbeing and human flourishing.
+Andy is a sought-after keynote speaker and authority on employee engagement, wellbeing and human flourishing.
 He’s done numerous TV and radio appearances as well as being featured in The Telegraph, Daily Mail and Esquire.

 His ambition is to be able to surf, brilliantly!